The fundamental theorem of cubical small cancellation theory: Non-positively curved cube complexes

-\begin{thm} Let $X$ be a \emph{CAT(0)} cube complex and $D\to X$ a minimal disc diagram.
+\begin{thm} Let $X$ be a non-positively curved cube complex and $D\to X$ a minimal disc diagram.
 Then $D$ is a path graph or it has at least three corners and/or spurs.\end{thm}

-\begin{proof} Note that shells of degree $\leq2$ in $D$ are corner-squares.
-Observe that it suffices to verify $2$-Greendlinger Condition.
-Indeed \begin{itemize}\item if $D$ is a single 0-cell or a ladder consisting only of 1-cells, then $D$ is a path graph,\item if $D$ is a single square or a ladder with at least one 2-cell or $D$ has at least three shells of degree $\leq2$ and/or spurs, then $D$ has at least three corners and/or spurs.\end{itemize}
+\begin{proof} \begin{stepp}It suffices to verify $2$-Greendlinger Condition. \end{stepp} Indeed, \begin{itemize} \item if $D$ is a single 0-cell or a ladder consisting only of 1-cells, then $D$ is a path graph, \item if $D$ is a single square or a ladder with at least one 2-cell or $D$ has at least three shells of degree $\leq2$ and/or spurs, then $D$ has at least three corners and/or spurs.
+To see that note that shells of degree $\leq2$ in $D$ are corner-squares.\end{itemize}

 We show that $2$-Greendlinger Condition is satisfied by induction on the number of cells.